-1. For the purposes of the 2014 Annual General Meeting, the shares of the Company that are on issue as at 7.00pm on 18 November 2014 will be taken to be held by the persons who held them at that time.
-Accordingly, you will be entitled to vote at the meeting if, and only if, you are a registered shareholder of the Company at 7.00pm (Sydney time) on 18 November 2014.
+1. For the purposes of the 2017 Annual General Meeting, the shares of the Company that are on issue as at 7.00pm (Sydney time) on 20 November 2017 will be taken to be held by those persons recorded on the register of shareholders at that time.
+Accordingly, you will be entitled to vote at the meeting if, and only if, you are a registered shareholder of the Company at 7.00pm (Sydney time) on 20 November 2017.
 Transfers registered after that time will be disregarded in determining shareholders entitled to attend and vote at the meeting.